SyncfusionExamples/Getting-Started-Xamarin-Digital-Gauge/README.md

 # Getting Started Xamarin Digital Gauge

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Digital Gauge](https://help.syncfusion.com/xamarin/digital-gauge/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Digital Gauge](https://help.syncfusion.com/xamarin/digital-gauge/getting-started) control.
 The digital gauge control is used to display alphanumeric characters in digital (LED display) mode.
 This control displays a range of values that uses character in combination with numbers.

 ## Syncfusion controls: